clementgarbay/IMT-AndroidProject/README.md

 ### Note

-Moreover, I tried to make generic the `BookListFragment` with a `ListFragment` (branch `generic`) but I quickly stopped the refactoring because we are limited for the types in the bundle for the fragment's argument.
+Moreover, I tried to make generic the `BookListFragment` with a `ListFragment` but I quickly stopped the refactoring because we are limited for the types in the bundle for the fragment's argument.
 I would have liked to give to the generic ListFragment a callable function to fetch the related items, but it wasn't possible without make this function, or a service, parcelable (IMHO it is a bit weird to parcel a function, but maybe we don't have other choice to do that).
 The best solution to avoid this limitation should be to have a dependency injection or a system like that.